uwec-innovation-labs/Organization-Documentation/Structure/Frontend/React/README.md

 # React Project Structure

 With React, we want to focus on modularity and reusability.
-We will be taking a page from Chemistry by following something called Atomic Design Methodology.

-Resources for this can be found here: http://atomicdesign.bradfrost.com/chapter-2/
+A very interesting way to organize your projects is with Atomic Design, which can be found here: http://atomicdesign.bradfrost.com/chapter-2/

+We are using a simple version of this by seperating our pages and their components up.
+We don't want to go too crazy with this and we think this is a simple way of organizing the frontend.
+We will probably change this over time.

 ## Basic Understanding

 Here is a breakdown of how React components will be organized.
-This may change as we find better ways of organizing.
+We are

 ```
 - frontend
     - public
     - components
-        - 1-atoms
+        - pages
-        - 2-molecules
+            - ExamplePage
-        - 3-organisms
+                - components
-        - 4-templates
+                - ExamplePage.js
-        - 5-pages
+        - reusableComponents
     - scripts
     app.js
     app.css